-Miller joined Capital in 2015 after a diverse career as an author, journalist and business consultant.
-In his public policy work, Miller was a columnist for The Washington Post, the host of public radio's week in review program, "Left, Right & Center," and a senior fellow at the Center for American Progress.
+Miller joined Capital in 2015 after a diverse career in business, public policy and journalism.
+In his policy work, Miller was a columnist for the Washington Post, the host of public radio's week in review program, "Left, Right & Center," and a senior fellow at the Center for American Progress.
 Miller's first book, The Two Percent Solution: Fixing America's Problems In Ways Liberals And Conservatives Can Love (2003) was a Los Angeles Times bestseller.
 In its cover review, the Washington Post's Sunday Book World called Two Percent "a welcome return to political thinking on a big canvas agenda;" the Wall Street Journal called it a "small marvel of a book."
-His second book, The Tyranny Of Dead Ideas: Revolutionary Thinking For A New Age of Prosperity (2009) has been called "downright prescient" (Time) and "fascinating" (Washington Post).
+His second book, The Tyranny Of Dead Ideas: Revolutionary Thinking For A New Age of Prosperity (2009) was called "downright prescient" (Time) and "fascinating" (Washington Post).
 Miller was previously a columnist and contributor at Fortune, Time, and The New Republic; he wrote a syndicated column for Tribune Media Services from 1996 to 2004, and served as a guest columnist for the New York Times op-ed page (subbing for Maureen Dowd) in the spring of 2005.
+His 2000 article for The Atlantic, "Health Care: A Bolt of Civic Hope," was a finalist for the National Magazine Award in the public interest category.
 Miller's commentary was featured on The Colbert Report and Real Time With Bill Maher, and he served as a frequent guest host on MSNBC.

 Miller ran for Congress in California's 33rd Congressional district in 2014, winning the endorsement of the Los Angeles Times as "best suited...to revitalize the stalled conversations currently dominating Washington," along with praise for his "keen analytical mind and a set of creative and forward-looking proposals."